Help in Your Area

 Your GP may ask questions about why you think you need this service if they have no previous knowledge of your problems, and ask you to complete a short questionnaire to assess how you are feeling (usually a K10 form).

 They will then complete the necessary Medicare forms and give you a referral for the Psychologist.
 If you have already found a Psychologist yourself take his/her details with you to the appointment.
-Alternatively your GP should be able to recommend someone to you, or you can ask our HIYA team to help you find some options in your area.
+Alternatively your GP should be able to recommend someone to you.

 Under the bulk billing provisions, from 1st November 2011, you can have up to 10 individual psychologist sessions in a calendar year (your GP will need to assess you after 6 sessions) AND up to 10 group therapy services per calendar year.